A childhood injury weakens the tooth leading to fracture

 How does a tooth break?

 Broken teeth are such a pain – forgive the pun.
-They usually happen on a tooth that has been weakened in some way but they can happen on a tooth that has never had any cavities or work performed.
+It usually happens on a tooth that has been weakened in some way but it can happen on a tooth that has never had any cavities or work performed.
 Where I see the most number of teeth fractures are on back teeth that have had a large filling.
 The metal (aka amalgam) fillings expand and contract at a different rate than your own tooth does.
 Over the years the number of cycles that goes through can create a fractured tooth.
 At first they look like this:

 Over time part of the tooth will break off making it harder or impossible to fix.
 The following tooth had a fracture under an older metal filling and needed to be extracted.